 While you may not consider an ERP implementation project to be the most exciting proposition, you also know very well that it is a major, difficult change on the horizon.
 With many moving parts and processes, it’s very easy to lose track of your needs and buy into an ERP system with dazzling new features.

 Sadly, your business doesn’t always need certain features, functionality, or customizations.

 If you’ve ever bought a new car, you know the feeling.
 You start with relatively straightforward needs and a budget.
 However, once you start looking at cars or speaking with salespeople, you begin to hear about an exciting feature that you didn’t know existed.
 You’re convinced to add the feature and you end up paying more than you intended.
 The same goes for your ERP decision—on a much larger scale.

-While many features of ERP are “must have” additions, there are many others which you may or may not need, ultimately costing you more money without delivering added value.
+While many features of an ERP system are “must have” additions, there are many others which you may or may not need, ultimately costing you more money without delivering added value.
 These are the projects that end up over time and over budget, resulting in longer-than-expected payback periods and lower ROI.